MatthewDarnell/RedisBigNum/README.md

 # RedisBigNum
-A simple Redis module for setting and incrementing big numbers
+A simple Redis module for setting and incrementing big numbers.
+Native Redis `INCRBY` and `HINCRBY` commands are limited to signed 64-bit integers.

 # Usage